-- (a) Who May Vote; Composition of En Banc Court.
+- (a) Who May Vote; Composition of En Banc Court. - (1) Vote.
 The decision whether a case should be heard or reheard en banc is made solely by the circuit judges of this circuit who are in regular active service.
 Rehearing en banc shall be ordered only upon the affirmative votes of a majority of the judges of this court in regular active service who are not disqualified, provided that the judges who are not disqualified constitute a majority of the judges who are in regular active service.

+(2) Composition of En Banc Court.
-A court en banc consists solely of the circuit judges of this circuit in regular active service except that any senior circuit judge of this circuit shall be eligible to participate, at that judge's election, in the circumstances specified in 28 U.S.C. § 46(c). - (b) Petitions for Panel Hearing or Rehearing En Banc.
-If a petitioner files a petition for panel rehearing and a petition for rehearing en banc addressed to the same decision or order of the court,

-- the two petitions must be combined into a single document and the document is subject to the 15-page limitation contained in Fed.
+- (A) A court en banc consists solely of the circuit judges of this circuit in regular active service except that any senior circuit judge of this circuit shall be eligible to participate (i) at that judge's election, as a member of an en banc court reviewing a decision of a panel of which that judge was a member, or (ii) to continue to participate in the decision of a case or controversy that was heard or reheard by the court en banc at a time when such judge was in regular active service. - (B) For the purpose of determining those who may be a member of the en banc court under subsection (A)(ii), a case is heard or reheard by the court en banc when oral argument is held, or if no oral hearing is held, as of the date the case is ordered to be submitted to the en banc court. - (b) Petitions for Panel Hearing or Rehearing En Banc.
+If a petitioner files a petition for panel rehearing and a petition for rehearing en banc addressed to the same decision or order of the court, the two petitions must be combined into a single document and the document is subject to the 15-page limitation contained in Fed.
 R. App.
 P. 35 (b)(2), (3). - (c) Number of Copies.
 When a petition for hearing or rehearing en banc or combined Fed.
 R. App.
 P. 35(b)(3) document is filed electronically in compliance with the court's electronic filing system, paper copies are not required and a disk copy is not required.
 When a petition for hearing or rehearing en banc or combined Fed.
 R. App.
 P. 35(b)(3) document is filed in paper form, ten copies must be filed with the clerk, including one copy on a computer generated disk.
 The disk must be filed regardless of page length but otherwise in accordance with Local Rule 32.0. - (d) Motions for Leave to File Oversized Petitions.
 A motion for leave to file a petition in excess of the page length limitations of Fed.
 R. App.
 P. 35(b)(2) and Local Rule 35.0(b) must be filed at least five days in advance of the petition's due date, must specify the additional length sought, and must contain a detailed statement of grounds.
 Such motions will be granted only for compelling reasons.